cast-org/figuration/docs/content/typography.md

 group: content
 ---

 Figuration includes simple and easily customized typography for headings, body text, lists, and more.
-For even more control, check out the [textual utility classes]({{ site.baseurl }}/components/utilities/).
+For even more control, check out the [utility classes]({{ site.baseurl }}/utilities/typography/).

 ## Contents
 {:.no_toc}